-Integration of Learning Outcomes
+Integration of Outcomes

-The Spanish Language and Culture documents (Framework and Foundation for Implementation) assume that the general and specific learning outcomes will be delivered in an integrated manner, even though the curriculum document itself is divided into numbered sections.
-Although the Senior 1 to Senior 4 Spanish Language and Culture: A Foundation for Implementation contains four-column sections, the fourcolumn section treats each specific learning outcome separately to provide suggestions specific to that learning outcome.
-In the classroom, single learning outcomes are rarely taught in isolation.
-Effective integrated Spanish Language and Culture learning experiences typically address many learning outcomes simultaneously.
+The Spanish Language and Culture documents (Framework and Implementation Manual) assume that the general and specific outcomes will be delivered in an integrated manner, even though the curriculum document itself is divided into numbered sections.
+Although the Spanish Language and Culture, Four-Year High School Program: Implementation Manual contains four-column sections, the four-column section treats each specific learning outcome separately to provide suggestions specific to that learning outcome.
+In the classroom, single outcomes are rarely taught in isolation.
+Effective integrated Spanish Language and Culture learning experiences typically address many outcomes simultaneously.
 Teaching vocabulary or grammar points in isolation is not an effective method.
 Activities designed to develop specific skills related to the form of the language should always be embedded in meaningful contexts where students will see the purpose for learning the skill and will have immediate opportunities to use the particular form in their own productions.

-Create a Context for Using Specific Learning Outcomes
+Create a Context for Using Specific Outcomes

-The specific learning outcomes listed in the four columns are not intended to be taught in the order in which they are written.
-Teachers are encouraged to select specific learning outcomes, both within a general learning outcome and across all four general learning outcomes, and to organize these learning outcomes into logical sequences for instructional activities.
+The specific outcomes listed in the four columns are not intended to be taught in the order in which they are written.
+Teachers are encouraged to select specific outcomes, both within a general outcome and across all four general outcomes, and to organize these outcomes into logical sequences for instructional activities.
 Spanish Language and Culture instruction and assessment should always occur within meaningful literacy contexts.
-Teachers develop authentic instruction and assessment focused on specific learning outcomes while developing themes, inquiries, genre studies, projects, tasks, and other learning experiences.
+Teachers develop authentic instruction and assessment focused on specific outcomes while developing themes, inquiries, genre studies, projects, tasks, and other learning experiences.

-Use Learning Outcomes and Strategies Recursively
+Use Outcomes and Strategies Recursively

 Many aspects of language arts are recursive and need to be revisited repeatedly through the use of a variety of materials and strategies.
 Questioning, for example, can be used repeatedly in many different contexts.
-Learning outcomes can be introduced using one strategy, and then revisited and extended, using different strategies or different topics, until students have achieved the particular learning outcomes.
+Outcomes can be introduced using one strategy, and then revisited and extended, using different strategies or different topics, until students have achieved the particular outcomes.

-The Four General Learning Outcomes
+The Four General Outcomes